 Learn more about the Students for Accessibility, Disability, and Accommodation »

-Technology Law Student Association (TLSA) is a group primarily for law students interested in pursuing the different areas of technology law.
-TLSA strives to connect students with opportunities to engage in technology-related legal careers, resources, and networking events.
-This includes hosting speakers from a technology-related legal background, providing networking opportunities, and encouraging collaboration with technology-related organizations.
+TIPSO provides a forum for law students to learn about the study and practice of intellectual property and technology law.
+TIPSO strives to connect students with opportunities to engage in intellectual property or technology-related legal careers, resources, and networking events.

 Wisconsin Association of Criminal Defense Lawyers (WACDL)